On this page

 - aren't staying long

 - are exiting your website from that page.

 If your goal or objective is to make a sale, then you'll have a 'call to action' that leads the customer to take action and buy an item, or book an appointment.

 When measuring conversion, you're essentially looking at when your customers click or buy, taking action.

 - a sign up or subscription to a newsletter

-A way to better understand conversion metrics is using free online tools such as Google Analytics.
+A better way to understand conversion metrics is by using free online tools such as Google Analytics.